Core Idea

 Why This Matters

-Benefits of Good Negotiation: When developers feel heard and understand the reasoning behind decisions:
+Benefits of Good Negotiation: When developers feel heard and understand the reasoning behind decisions, they become advocates who help enforce and evolve the architecture across the team.

 Sources